 Fevers, night sweats and unexplained weight loss (known as ‘B symptoms’) are also common in people with PTCL-NOS.

-Although it is the most common T-cell lymphoma, PTCL-NOS is still rare.
-This makes it difficult to determine which treatment will give you the best outcome.
+PTCL-NOS is the most common type of T-cell lymphoma, but like all T-cell lymphomas, it is still rare.
+This makes it difficult for doctors to determine which treatment will give you the best outcome.

 There are no standard treatments for PTCL-NOS.
 Several targeted drugs are being tested for PTCL-NOS and different chemotherapy regimens (combinations of drugs) are being compared in clinical trials.
 Your doctor might ask you if you would like to take part in a clinical trial to test new treatments and help find out what the best treatment is for PTCL-NOS.